-Alternately, you can choose to drop into the west-facing back-bowl towards Annupuri for some even more challenging powder skiing.
-Because it is such an expansive ski area, using a mountain guide and safety equipment is essential when venturing off the pistes and into the powder.
+Alternatively, you can choose to drop into the west-facing back-bowl towards Annupuri for some even more challenging powder skiing.
+As it is such an expansive ski area, using a mountain guide and safety equipment is essential when venturing off the pistes and into the powder.

-Niseko is one of the largest areas for night skiing in the world and it is a must to try, both because it makes it possible to pack in loads more skiing on quiet slopes after the sun sets and because it’s a completely unique sensation for someone who’s never done it before.
+Niseko is one of the largest areas for night skiing in the world and it is a must to try, both because it makes it possible to pack in loads more skiing on quiet slopes after the sun sets and because it’s a completely unique experience, totally different to skiing during daylight hours.

 Niseko’s après ski and nightlife is legendary so make sure you don’t spend every evening night skiing or you’ll miss out.
-It is easily the only resort in Japan to offer so many options to enjoy the incredibly festive atmosphere!
-From craft beer pubs to bars with DJs or ultra-sleek nightclubs, there will never be a lack of activities to fill your evenings, if you so wish.
+It is easily the only ski resort in Japan with so many options to enjoy a complete variety of nightlife.
+From craft beer pubs to bars with DJs or ultra-sleek nightclubs, there will never be a lack of activities to fill your evenings.

 Niseko also features very varied dining options.
 From Michelin-starred French cuisine to local izakayas pubs and authentic Japanese soba, there are options that will satisfy everyone's taste buds and let you explore new and exciting flavours.

-There is a wide range of accommodation options that cater to different needs, from the finest high-end luxury to those looking for a more low-key break.
+There is also a wide and varied range of accommodation options that cater to different needs, from the finest high-end luxury to those looking for a more low-key break.

-When you visit, apart from experiencing the mind-blowing skiing, there are a few things you have to try while in Niseko: slurp noodles at Niseko Ramen, enjoy the freshest sushi at Ezo Seafood, hire a private karaoke room in Kutchan, sip cocktails in Gyu Bar (aka ‘Fridge Door Bar’), take part in Powder Yoga at the Hilton Hotel with a range of classes including pre and post-powder ski sessions, and soak in Annupuri’s natural onsen, which are rejuvenating hot springs.
+When you visit, apart from experiencing the mind-blowing skiing, there are a few things you have to try while in Niseko: slurp noodles at Niseko Ramen, enjoy the freshest sushi at Ezo Seafood, hire a private karaoke room in Kutchan, sip cocktails in Gyu Bar (aka ‘Fridge Door Bar’), take part in Powder Yoga at the Hilton Hotel with a range of classes including pre and post-powder ski sessions, and soak in the rejuvenating hot springs of Annupuri’s natural onsen.

-Niseko is easily accessible from Sapporo Airport and you can reach the ski mecca in just two hours.
+Niseko is easily accessible from Sapporo Airport, enabling you to the ski mecca in just two hours.